-Now entangled in a divorce, the wife claims the agreement is invalid because she signed it under duress.
 “If ‘I won’t marry you without a prenuptial agreement’ is duress, then there are no (prenuptial) agreements that are any good,” Jaffe said.
 But rather than run the risk of trial the man gave his ex more money than the agreement provided.

 In the Trump case, there are similar concerns, Walzer said, adding that what Ivana Trump’s lawyer is contending “is that Mr. Trump is so rich that he ought to give her more than what the agreement provides.
 But that would make all prenuptial or postnuptial agreement meaningless, absolutely meaningless.”

 If couples won’t honor prenuptial agreements, what’s the point in having them?
 Said Schnider: “Probably 50% of these agreements aren’t challenged.
 Of those that are challenged, 60% or more are upheld.
 So over three-quarters of them are doing the job they were supposed to do.”